snerligit/mhc-pep-threader/README.md

 ### Modeling MHC-peptide complexes

-Example scripts used to model and extract binding energies of peptides to MHCs can be found under examples/example-thread-peptide.
+Example scripts in run.sh or mpi_run.sh used to model and extract binding energies of peptides to MHCs can be found under examples/example-thread-peptide.

 ### Modeling MHC-peptide-TCR complexes

-Example scripts used to model and extract binding energies of peptides-MHCs to TCR molecules can be found under examples/example-thread-tcr.
+Example scripts in run.sh or mpi_run.sh used to model and extract binding energies of peptides-MHCs to TCR molecules can be found under examples/example-thread-tcr.

 ### Modeling MHC-Chaperone complexes

-Example scripts used to model and extract binding energies of MHCs to chaperone molecules can be found under examples/example-thread-chaperone.
+Example scripts in run.sh or mpi_run.sh used to model and extract binding energies of MHCs to chaperone molecules can be found under examples/example-thread-chaperone.